TheMaster1127/HTH/README.md

 So far, AHK-to-js supports:

-- Gui - Buttons, Text and Edit
+- Gui - Buttons, Text, Edit and Picture - which will encode a base64 in the HTML file so you won't need the original picture anymore
 - GuiContol
 - Hotkyes but simple like you can still do almost all combinations like Ctrl+Alt+Shift+AlmostAnyKey or Shift+Up or just even one key
 ```ahk